Scott2bReal/RB120/rock-paper-scissors/move_history.md

 - Maybe move history can be stored in RPSGame?
 Might be easier/better than storing players' histories individually...
 No, I think storing each player's history in their own object is better.

+- Maybe make a new class `History`?
+I tried using instance variables and was repeating the word history a lot...